Actemra

 Does Actemra Increase the Risk of Death?

-Studies haven’t found that Actemra can increase the risk of death on its own.
-However, it can increase the risk of serious infections, which can be fatal.
+Studies haven’t found that Actemra can increase the risk of death on its own, but it may increase the risk of serious or fatal infections.

-A 2017 report by STAT — a subsidiary of Boston Globe Media — found the FDA received 1,128 reports of deaths linked to Actemra, but the FDA was unable to determine whether those deaths were related to the drug.
+A 2017 report by STAT, a subsidiary of Boston Globe Media, found the FDA received 1,128 reports of deaths linked to Actemra.
+That said, the FDA was unable to determine whether those deaths were related to the drug.

 Has the FDA Recalled Actemra or Given It a Black Box Warning?

-Neither Actemra’s manufacturer, Genentech, nor the FDA has ever recalled the drug, but it does have a black box warning for the risk of serious infections.
-People on Actemra have been hospitalized for infections, and some have died from them.
+Actemra’s manufacturer, Genentech, and the FDA have not recalled the drug.
+However, it does have a black box warning for the risk of serious infections.
+People on Actemra have been hospitalized for infections, with some cases resulting in death.

 Most people who suffered serious infections while taking Actemra were also taking other drugs that suppress the immune system, like methotrexate or corticosteroids.